John Barnes: Liverpool

 Barnes arrived at Kenny Dalglish's Liverpool in the same close season as England teammate Peter Beardsley and linked up with new signings John Aldridge and Ray Houghton.
-John Barnes signed for Liverpool FC on June 12, 1987.
-He debuted for the Reds along with Beardsley on 15 August 1987 in the 2–1 league win at Arsenal at Highbury.
-After 9 minutes Barnes and Beardsley combined to set up Aldridge to score.
+He signed for the club on 9 June 1987.
+He debuted for the Reds along with Beardsley on 15 August in the 2–1 league win at Arsenal at Highbury.
+After nine minutes, Barnes and Beardsley combined to set up Aldridge to score.
 Barnes' first Liverpool goal was on 12 September beating Oxford United 2–0 at Anfield.

-In Barnes' first Liverpool season they won the League title, remaining undefeated for the first 29 games of the season.
-Barnes' 15 Liverpool league goals in his first season there was second only to John Aldridge.
-The 2 April 2–1 defeat at Nottingham Forest was the last of only two league defeats that season.
-11 days later Barnes, Beardsley, Houghton and Aldridge were instrumental in Liverpool's 5–0 home win over Forest described by Tom Finney as "One of the finest exhibition I've seen the whole time I've played and watched the game.
+In Barnes' first Liverpool season, they won the League title, remaining undefeated for the first twenty-nine games of the season.
+Barnes' fifteen Liverpool league goals in his first season there was second only to John Aldridge.
+The 2–1 defeat at Nottingham Forest on 2 April was the last of only two league defeats that season.
+Eleven days later, Barnes, Beardsley, Houghton and Aldridge were instrumental in Liverpool's 5–0 home win over Forest described by Tom Finney as "One of the finest exhibition I've seen the whole time I've played and watched the game.
 You couldn't see it bettered anywhere, not even in Brazil."
-The double however was thwarted by Lawrie Sanchez' Wimbledon goal beating Liverpool 1–0 in the 1988 FA Cup Final.
-Barnes was a key performer on the Anfield Rap; the club's cup final song that UK charted at number 3.
+The double however was thwarted by Lawrie Sanchez' Wimbledon goal beating Liverpool 1–0 in the 1988 FA Cup final.
+Barnes was a key performer on the "Anfield Rap"; the club's cup final song that UK charted at number 3.
 Barnes was voted PFA Player of the Year.

-In the summer of 1988 Ian Rush re-signed for Liverpool.
+In the summer of 1988, Ian Rush re-signed for Liverpool.
 Following the death of 96 Liverpool fans in April 1989 as a result of the Hillsborough disaster, Barnes attended several funerals and visited the injured in hospital.
 He pulled out of an England international friendly in order to fulfil these public duties.
-Liverpool won the 1989 FA Cup Final with a 3–2 victory over Merseyside rivals Everton, with Barnes creating goals from the left wing for Rush.
+Liverpool won the 1989 FA Cup final with a 3–2 victory over Merseyside rivals Everton, with Barnes creating goals from the left wing for Rush.
 In the 1988–89 title decider at Anfield, Arsenal's Michael Thomas' 92nd minute, league winning goal occurred in their counter-attack 17 seconds after Barnes lost ball possession attempting to dribble past Kevin Richardson.

 Barnes played in the 1990 title winning side at Liverpool and scored 22 league goals from the left wing – the highest goal tally of his career.
 Ian Rush scored four fewer league goals than Barnes.
-Barnes was voted Football Writers' Association Footballer of the Year, and expectations from England manager Bobby Robson were also high, seeing Barnes as a key component in the buildup to Italia 90.
-Teammate Peter Beardsley has since said Barnes at the end of the 1980s was "The best player I ever played with, bar none.
+Barnes was voted Football Writers' Association Footballer of the Year, and expectations from England manager Bobby Robson were also high, seeing Barnes as a key component in the buildup to the 1990 FIFA World Cup.
+Beardsley has since said Barnes at the end of the 1980s was "The best player I ever played with, bar none.
 For three or four years at the end of the '80s, John was possibly the best player in the world."